chevere/docs/get-started/learn-by-example.md

 # Learn by example

-A hands-on introduction to Chevere using example scripts.
+A hands-on self introduction to Chevere running example scripts.

 ## Examples Repository